emileond/100-days-of-code/log.md

 @freeCodeCamp Beginner JS path and started their ES6 Lessons.

 I'm still struggling a bit with destructuring but I'm feeeling more comfortable each day.

+### Day 6: Jun 16, 2020, Thursday
+##### WesBos - Click Outside

+**Today's Progress**: Practiced JS: Learned how to make a modal with a click-outside functionallity.

+**Thoughts:** I'm retaking this, today I studied some thinngs from the Wes Bos' beginner course.
+I learned how to make a modal with a click-outside functionallity that shows and hides that modal, Tomorrow I'll try to do that from scratch without folowwing the video.